ZwCreatePhoton/htmlmth/README.md

 python htmlmth/EvasionHTTPServer.py -i 0.0.0.0 -p 8000 -ipv 4 -sesh 127.0.0.1 -sesp 5000 -b baselines/example3.yaml -c cases/example.py -tc cases/example3.yaml
 ```

-Host an Evasion HTTP server instance on 0.0.0.0:8000 that hosts the basesline HTTP resources defined in [_baselines/example3.yaml_](baselines/example3.yam;) as the baseline contents and uses the cases listed in [*cases/example3.yaml*](https://github.com/CreatePhotonW/htmlmth/blob/main/cases/example3.yaml) and defined in [*cases/example.py*](https://github.com/CreatePhotonW/htmlmth/blob/main/cases/example.py#L14) as the applied evasions.
+Host an Evasion HTTP server instance on 0.0.0.0:8000 that hosts the baseline HTTP resources defined in [_baselines/example3.yaml_](baselines/example3.yam;) as the baseline contents and uses the cases listed in [*cases/example3.yaml*](https://github.com/CreatePhotonW/htmlmth/blob/main/cases/example3.yaml) and defined in [*cases/example.py*](https://github.com/CreatePhotonW/htmlmth/blob/main/cases/example.py#L14) as the applied evasions.

 When http://SERVERIP:8000/example.html is visited, the returned content should be the baseline with the following modifications (example-middle-011):